 Urine tests may be required as part of pre-employment screening or may be conducted randomly by employers, especially for employees in certain occupations.

-As part of the application process, job applicants may be required to be screened for drug and alcohol use.
-Depending on state law and company policy, employers may do this prior to making a job offer or as a contingency for an offer.
-Employees may be tested for drugs or alcohol in the workplace, where permitted by state law.
+Prospective employees may be required to be screened for drug and alcohol use prior to being hired.
+Employees may be tested for drugs or alcohol in the workplace.